Others have been told by their Pastors that the Foolish Virgins are those who lack the 'Oil' of the Holy Spirit.

 We must then ask, "What does it mean, to walk in Father's eternal ways?"

-The life Messiah lived while on earth 2000 years ago is for our example of how we are to walk, just as He walked — in obedience to Father's eternal ways.
-Just as Yahushua learned obedience, even to the point of suffering, we too are to follow His example of obedience, of walking in Father's ways.
+The life Messiah lived while on earth 2000 years ago is for our example of how we are to walk today, just as He walked two thousand years ago — in obedience to Father's eternal ways.
+Just as Yahushua learned obedience, even to the point of suffering, we too are to follow His example of obedience to Father's will, the obedience of walking in Father's ways.
 (John 14:6; Hebrews 5:8; 1Pet 2:21).

-So we see that the wicked are those who have departed from Father's prescribed, eternal ways, by refusing to walk in His ways, and are thus preventing Messiah, who lives within them, from obeying Father.
+So we see that the wicked are those who have departed from Father's prescribed, eternal ways — who refuse to walk in His ways, thereby preventing Messiah, who lives within them, from obeying our heavenly Father.

-The above verse in Proverbs tells us that it is the lamps of the wicked that shall [eventually] be extinguished, if they continue to refuse to follow Father's eternal ways.
-We also saw above in Matthew 25:8, that it is the lamps of the Foolish Virgins that are gone out, and extingiuished.
+The above verse in Proverbs tells us that it is the lamps of the wicked that shall [eventually] be extinguished, if they continue to refuse to learn and follow Father's eternal ways.
+We also saw above in Matthew 25:8, that it is the lamps of the Foolish Virgins that are gone out, and extinguished.

 Thus we see that the wicked whose lamps are gone out, are none other than the Foolish Virgins, whose lamps are gone out!
 Taken together, these stand as a warning to all who would be wise!